Memorable Gifts For Women in Your Life

 Greeting Card Organizer: For those who enjoy sending out greeting cards and keeping track of birthdays and other important dates, a greeting card organizer can be a pretty gift that will help them stay organized.
 Most of them have an envelope of folder to hold greeting cards for every month, and space to write down birthdays and other special dates.

 Coupon Book: Either print out a coupon book template, or create your own.
-See the Martha Stewart link below for details.
-I think it is a good idea to come up with interesting things you can do for her (and I don't mean Martha), and personalize the coupon book.
+Personalize the coupon book with interesting things you can do for her.

 Homemade Gift Ideas: